Goal tracking methods compared: most people pick the wrong one for their goal type

 Key takeaways

-• Process-based tracking produced the largest effect size (d = 1.36) in Williamson, Swann, and colleagues’ meta-analysis, far exceeding outcome-based tracking (d = 0.09) [1].
+- Process-based tracking produced the largest effect size (d = 1.36) in Williamson, Swann, and colleagues’ meta-analysis of sport settings, far exceeding outcome-based tracking (d = 0.09) [1].

-• The Method-Goal Fit Test uses three questions to match tracking methods to goal structure, preventing the most common tracking failure: choosing a method that doesn’t fit the goal type.
+- The Method-Goal Fit Test uses three questions to match tracking methods to goal structure, preventing the most common tracking failure: choosing a method that does not fit the goal type.

 Goal tracking methods compared: what the evidence shows

 Before getting into each method, here’s the comparison most people need.
-This table covers five major goal tracking methods across the criteria that determine real-world fit.
+This table covers five major goal tracking methods across the criteria that determine real-world fit, including a realistic estimate of the time each one costs per review cycle.

 Signs your current tracking method is wrong for your goal:

 If you only track one thing: Start with process-based tracking for your single most important goal.
 Track one daily action for two weeks.
 If the daily check-in sticks, you have your method.
-If it doesn’t, move to the Method-Goal Fit Test below to find a better match.
+If it does not, move to the Method-Goal Fit Test below to find a better match.

 What are the five main goal tracking methods?